Predicates

 Meta-predicates

 Meta-predicates may be defined inside objects and categories as any other predicate.
-A meta-predicate is declared using the meta_predicate/1 directive as described earlier on this section.
+A meta-predicate is declared using the meta_predicate/1 directive as described earlier in this section.
 When defining a meta-predicate, the arguments in the clause heads corresponding to the meta-arguments must be variables.
 All meta-arguments are called in the context of the object or category calling the meta-predicate.
 In particular, when sending a message that corresponds to a meta-predicate, the meta-arguments are called in the context of the object or category sending the message.

 The most simple example is a meta-predicate with a meta-argument that is called as a goal.
 E.g. the ignore/1 built-in predicate could be defined as: